farhour/Java-Repository-Miner/README.md

 Assume that you have a method `test(int x)` in a Java file.
 If a commit changes this method to be `test(int x, int y)` then this commit adds a parameter to this method.
 The report should be a `CSV` file with columns  `"Commit's hash, Path of Java file, Old method signature, New method signature"`.

 ---

+## Results

+The results of running this miner on three GitHub repositories are in the `results` directory. **For more details about each repository, see `NOTES.md` file located in each one.**

+---